gregogalante/evnt/docs/pages/RailsIntegration.md

 - Create an **application_command.rb** on app/commands directory.
 - Create an **application_event.rb** on app/events directory.
 - Create an **application_handler.rb** on app/handlers directory.
-- Create an **application_query.rb** on app/queries directory.
 - Create tests for the three new classes added on the project.
-- Added app/commands, app/events, app/handlers and app/queries on config.autoload_paths setting of the application.
+- Added app/commands, app/events and app/handlers on config.autoload_paths setting of the application.

 ### Command generators